WSIB First Aid Program Changes 2026

 New Instructor Resources

-All instructor, examiner and trainer resources will be available on LifeguardDepot.com
+All instructor, examiner and trainer resources available on LifeguardDepot.com

 • NEW First Aid Award Guide – features significant updates to curriculum and evaluation criteria.